 Each test case will contain a string .

 - consists only of characters in the range ascii[a-z].

 Test Case #01: We split into two strings ='aaa' and ='bbb'.
 We have to replace all three characters from the first string with 'b' to make the strings anagrams.

 Test Case #02: You have to replace 'a' with 'b', which will generate "bb".

 Test Case #06: Here S1 = "xaxb" and S2 = "bbxx".
-He had to replace 'a' from S1 with 'b' so that S1 = "xbxb" and we can rearrange its letter to "bbxx" in order to get S2.
+You must replace 'a' from S1 with 'b' so that S1 = "xbxb".